IApp

 VoipStreamReceiver simple module

-VoipStreamReceiver listens on an UDP port, and expects to receive VoIP packets on it.
+VoipStreamReceiver listens on a UDP port and expects to receive VoIP packets on it.
 The received voice is then saved into a result audio file that can be compared with the original for further evaluation.
 VoIP packets are numbered, and out-of-order packets are discarded (the corresponding voice interval will be recorded as silence into the file).
 VoIP packets that miss their deadlines will similarly be discarded.
-It is assumed that the audio is played back with delay (by default 20ms), which allows some jitter for the incoming packets.
-The resulting audio file is closed when the simulation completes (i.e. in the OMNeT++ finish() function).
+It is assumed that the audio is played back with a delay (by default 20ms), which allows some jitter for the incoming packets.
+The resulting audio file is closed when the simulation completes (i.e., in the OMNeT++ finish() function).
 Only one voice session ("call") may be underway at a time.

 VoipStreamSender simple module